-After almost 80 years in Quito, English Fellowship Church is increasingly international and intercultural (which we believe includes interdenominational and intergenerational).
+After over 80 years in Quito, English Fellowship Church is increasingly international and intercultural (which we believe includes interdenominational and inter-generational).
 "EFC" was born in the hearts and minds of D.S. and Erma Clark.
-They were a British couple from Jamaica who had come to Ecuador with the Christian and Missionary Alliance and played a major role in the founding of HCJB Global.
+They were a British couple from Jamaica who had come to Ecuador with the Christian and Missionary Alliance.

 In 1934, the Clarks began opening their home to the English-speaking community on Sunday afternoons.
 They wanted to minister to people who were far from home and had a desire and/or a need for Jesus-focused fellowship in their native language.
 Mrs. Clark also began hosting a weekly tea for women, which grew into weekly Bible studies.
 Before long, the “Sunday English Fellowship” was meeting in a number of missionary homes.

 In 1939 the core fellowship moved into the third floor of the HCJB office building in what was then “downtown” Quito.
 By the 1950’s, they had moved to the Southern Baptist Church in the same area.
 In April of 1957, the English Sunday Fellowship began to meet in the Iñaquito Church next door to Hospital Vozandes, just a short walk from EFC’s current location.